 Getting started for developers

-We are excited that you have either chosen PlayFab as your platform for back-end services and LiveOps, or are evaluating the PlayFab offering.
+Thank you for either choosing PlayFab as your platform for back-end services and LiveOps, or evaluating the PlayFab offering.
+Welcome!

 The purpose of this section is to shed some light on how PlayFab helps you - as a developer - to build your game using PlayFab.

-Let's start with the beginnings of making your game, and then move into the more advanced features as we go.
+Let's start with the first steps of making your game - and then move into the more advanced features as we go.

 Create a PlayFab account